Aryan2569/Expense-tracker/README.md

 Suggestion:
 Try reducing spending on travel to save more money.

-==== Expense Tracker ====
-1. Add Expense
-2. View Expenses
-3. Show Analysis
-4. Predict Spending
-5. Exit

 Enter choice: 4

 Based on your past spending...
-You might spend around ₹400.00 in the next 7 days
+You might spend around ₹400 in the next 7 days

+---

+## Machine Learning Used

+Linear Regression is used to predict future spending based on past data.

+---

+## Learning Outcomes

+- Data handling using Pandas
+- File handling in Python
+- Basics of Machine Learning
+- Linear Regression implementation
+- CLI-based application development
+- Debugging and error handling

+---

+## Future Scope

+- Add GUI interface
+- Mobile app version
+- Budget alerts
+- Better ML models

+---

+## Conclusion

+This project shows how simple AI and ML techniques can be used to build a practical system for tracking and predicting expenses.

+---

+## Author

+Aryan Kumar
+B.Tech CSE (CORE)
+VIT Bhopal